What is Arsenio Hall's net worth?

 Career

-After college, Hall moved to Chicago, and then Los Angeles, to pursue his career in comedy.
+After college, Hall moved to Chicago and then Los Angeles to pursue his career in comedy.
 He appeared on "Soul Train" a number of times.
-In 1984 he landed the job as the announcer/sidekick for Alan Thicke on his short-lived talk show "Thicke of the Night" His big break came in 1988 when he co-starred in "Coming to America" with Eddie Murphy.
+In 1984, he landed the job as the announcer/sidekick for Alan Thicke on his short-lived talk show "Thicke of the Night."
+His big break came in 1988 when he co-starred in "Coming to America" with Eddie Murphy.

-During the run of "The Arsenio Hall Show," Hall used his fame to educated people about HIV/AIDS after Magic Johnson revealed that he was HIV positive.
+During the run of "The Arsenio Hall Show," Hall used his fame to educate people about HIV/AIDS after Magic Johnson revealed that he was HIV positive.
 In the early 1990s, Hall and Magic Johnson filmed a PSA about the disease.

 Over the years since the end of "The Arsenio Hall Show," he's been a guest on several talk shows.
 Hall has also worked as a voice actor.
 From 2003 to 2004, he hosted the revival of "Star Search."

-"The Arsenio Hall Show," was revived for 20th-century audiences in 2013.
+"The Arsenio Hall Show" was revived for 20th-century audiences in 2013.
 It was canceled after one season due to low ratings.

-In August 2019 it was confirmed that Arsenio and Eddie Murphy were filming a highly-anticipated sequel to "Coming to America."
+In August 2019, it was confirmed that Arsenio and Eddie Murphy were filming a highly-anticipated sequel to "Coming to America."

 Personal Life

-Arsenio has one son, Arsenio Jr., who was born in 1998 to his long time girlfriend Cheryl Bonacci.
+Arsenio has one son, Arsenio Jr., who was born in 1998 to his long-time girlfriend Cheryl Bonacci.

 Hall had a rivalry with Jay Leno during his original run of "The Arsenio Hall Show" after Leno was named host of "The Tonight Show."
 Hall said that he would "kick Jay's ass" in ratings.

 After "The Arsenio Hall Show" ended in 1994, Hall retreated from the public eye for a number of years.
 Then, in 1997, he went online and saw rumors that he had checked into Betty Ford for rehab.
-Hall made up a fake name and responded to those posts with "I know Arsenio better than anyone else and he's not in detox, you idiots."
+Hall made up a fake name and responded to those posts with, "I know Arsenio better than anyone else and he's not in detox, you idiots."

 Hall filed a $5 million defamation lawsuit in 2016 against singer Sinéad O'Connor after she claimed that Arsenio was responsible for Prince's drug habit.
 O'Connor also alleged that Hall had spiked her drink at a party at Eddie Murphy's house.
-O'Connor apologized and retracted her allegation about Hall and Prince's drug habit and as a result, Hall dropped his lawsuit.
+O'Connor apologized and retracted her allegation about Hall and Prince's drug habit, and as a result, Hall dropped his lawsuit.

 Salary Highlights